 Gentile.
-Basically non-Mormons, but also understood to include non-Jews.
+A non-Mormon.
+Latter-day Saints are considered to be the spiritual members of Israel.
 “Like Israel of old, the Saints also referred to themselves as a ‘covenant people,’ and often concluded correspondence with phrases such as ‘yours in the everlasting covenant.’
 In thinking of themselves as Israel, they began to refer to non-Mormons as ‘gentiles,’ not in derision but as a symbol of their own special status” (The Story of the Latter-day Saints, 2nd ed., p.
 149).
 In Christianity, Gentile simply refers to non-Jews.

 For an article on “other sheep,” see here.